nwbester/CMPG213-Group-5/README.txt

-!!!!!!Make sure your loogin details are set correctly using the "git config --list" command!!!!!!
+!!!!!!Make sure your login details are set correctly using the "git config --list" command!!!!!!

-IMPORTING(Only needs to be dome once)
+IMPORTING(Only needs to be done once)

 1. Select desired local directory
 PowerShell/Bash: